c4leab/100-days-of-code/log.md

 **Today's Progress:** Realized that I don't know how to use Javascript with HTML and CSS, so I started the FCC web dev course.
 Got about 60% into the HTML portion.
 Project was a cat picture site, purely HTML.

 **Link to work:** no work atm, doing FCC course

+### Day 4: March 14, 2022

+**Today's Progress:** Finished the basic HTML and basic CSS portion of FCC course.
+Mostly a revision of things I already knew.
+Some new things I learned were CSS Variables and how to use them and Media Querys and how they are used to increase the responsiveness of a website.

+**Link to work:** doing FCC course.